usnistgov/pfhub/paper/paper.md

 The workflow for uploading benchmark results relies on third party tools using the following steps.

- - The users are first required to archive simulation results at a recommended archival resource (e.g. Figshare).
+ - The users are first required to archive simulation outputs at a recommended archival resource (e.g. Figshare).

- - The simulation result metadata is entered into a form on the website.
-The form provides entry boxes for links to the simulation result data.
+ - The simulation result metadata is entered into a form on the website and includes entries for simple details such as memory usage, run time and links to the simulation outputs stored in an archival resource.

- - The [Staticman app](https://staticman.net/) is used to send the entered metadata to a GitHub pull request in a meta.yaml file that is added in a unique directory in the PFHub GitHub repository.
+ - On submission the [Staticman app](https://staticman.net/) is used to send the entered metadata to a GitHub pull request in a meta.yaml file that is added in a unique directory in the PFHub GitHub repository.